Mortal Kombat (1992 video game): Gameplay

 Mortal Kombat further introduced the concept of "juggling", knocking an opponent into the air and following up with a combination of attacks while the enemy is still airborne and defenseless.
-The idea became so popular that it has spread to many other games.
+The idea became so popular that it spread to many other games.
 Another of the game's innovations was the Fatality, a finishing move performed against a defeated opponent to execute them in a gruesome fashion.

-In the single-player game, the player faces each of the seven playable characters in a series of one-on-one matches against computer-controlled opponents, ending in a "Mirror Match" against a duplicate of the player's chosen character.
-The player must then fight in three endurance matches, each of which involves two opponents.
-As soon as the player defeats the first opponent, the second one enters the arena and the timer resets; however, the player's health meter does not regenerate.
+In the single-player game, the player faces each of the 7 playable characters in a series of 1v1 matches against computer-controlled opponents, ending in a "Mirror Match" against a duplicate of the player's chosen character.
+The player must then fight in 3 endurance matches, each involving 2 other playable characters.
+When the player defeats the first opponent, the second one enters the arena, and the timer resets; however, the player's health meter does not regenerate.
 After the third endurance match, the player fights the sub-boss Goro, followed by a final match against Shang Tsung.

 Between certain levels, players can compete in a minigame called "Test Your Might" for bonus points, breaking blocks of various materials by filling a meter past a certain point through rapid button presses.
 The first material the player must break is wood, followed by stone, steel, ruby, and finally diamond, with each successive material requiring more of the meter to be filled up and thus awarding more points.
-Two players can compete in the minigame at once and the last two materials are only accessible through two-player mode.
-The minigame would return in various forms in Mortal Kombat: Deadly Alliance, Mortal Kombat: Shaolin Monks, Mortal Kombat vs. DC Universe, Mortal Kombat: Komplete Edition, Mortal Kombat X, and its DLC counterpart, Mortal Kombat XL.
+Two players can compete in the minigame at once, and the last two materials are only accessible through two-player mode.
+The minigame returned in various forms in Mortal Kombat: Deadly Alliance, Mortal Kombat: Shaolin Monks, Mortal Kombat vs. DC Universe, Mortal Kombat: Komplete Edition, Mortal Kombat X, and its DLC counterpart, Mortal Kombat XL.